Topics Held the "FY2020 Meeting of Compliance Managers and Managers in Charge of Compliance Management

 Professor Hajime Kakizaki of Meiji University School of Law gave a lecture titled "Governance Reforms for Sustainable Corporate Value Enhancement as Required by the Revised ERM".

-Mr. Kakizaki began his presentation with an overview of the Committee of Sponsoring Organizations of the Treadway Commission's (COSO) internal control framework and the revised Enterprise Risk Management (ERM).
-The transition from the Internal Control Framework of the Committee of Sponsoring Organizations of the Treadway Commission (COSO) to the Revised Enterprise Risk Management (ERM) and its background, and the overall picture and five components of the Revised ERM: Governance and Culture; Strategy and Goal Setting; Performance; Review and Correction; and Information, Communication, and Reporting.
+Mr. Kakizaki began his presentation with an overview of the Committee of Sponsoring Organizations of the Treadway Commission (COSO)'s internal control framework and the revised Enterprise Risk Management (ERM).
+Explanation of the overall picture of the revised ERM and its five components: Governance and Culture, Strategy and Goal Setting, Performance, Review and Correction, and Information, Communication, and Reporting.
 He emphasized that risk management as a management strategy is indispensable to realize a corporate mission to enhance corporate value, and that a corporate culture that leads to autonomous governance is also important.

-Finally, he explained the key points of the new three-line model of the IIA (Institute of Internal Auditors) and suggestions from the first draft of the ALI project toward governance reform that makes use of the revised ERM.
-Then, in order to respond quickly to the accelerating changes in the corporate environment and to enable the board of directors to properly oversee corporate risk management, the revised ERM and the 3-line model will provide a substantial and flexible forward--looking framework for obtaining real--time risk information and fine--tuning daily management tactics.
-He concluded by saying that the collaboration between the looking-into, second-line risk and compliance managers and the third-line internal audit is necessary, and that this is the cornerstone of governance reform for sustainable corporate value enhancement.
+Finally, he explained the key points of the new three-line model of the IIA (Institute of Internal Auditors) and the suggestions from the first draft of the ALI project for governance reforms that make use of the revised ERM.
+Then, in order to respond quickly to the accelerating changes in the corporate environment and to ensure that the board of directors properly oversees corporate risk management, the revised ERM and the 3-line model can be used to provide real-time risk information and enable substantial and flexible forward- He concluded by saying that the collaboration between the looking-into, second-line risk and compliance managers and the third-line internal audit is necessary, and that this is the cornerstone of governance reform for sustainable corporate value enhancement.

 Professor, Faculty of Law, Meiji University